 Write Protection Selection bit.
-Please reference to "9-30.
+Please reference to "9-32.
 Write Protection Selection (WPSEL)".

-Erase Fail bit.
-The Erase Fail bit indicates the status of last Erase operation.
-The bit will be set to "1" if the erase operation failed or the erase region is protected.
+Erase Fail Flag bit.
+The Erase Fail Flag bit shows the status of last Erase operation.
+The bit will be set to "1" if the erase operation failed or the erase region was protected.
 It will be automatically cleared to "0" if the next erase operation succeeds.
-Please note that it does not interrupt or stop any operation in the flash memory.
+Please note that it will not interrupt or stop any operation in the flash memory.

-Program Fail bit.
-The Program Fail bit indicates the status of last Program operation.
-The bit will be set to "1" if the program operation failed or the program region is protected.
+Program Fail Flag bit.
+The Program Fail Flag bit shows the status of the last Program operation.
+The bit will be set to "1" if the program operation failed or the program region was protected.
 It will be automatically cleared to "0" if the next program operation succeeds.
-Please note that it does not interrupt or stop any operation in the flash memory.
+Please note that it will not interrupt or stop any operation in the flash memory.